 Q: When are you open?

-A: I do not have regular office hours but most Fridays and Saturdays, I am available by appointment.
-Currently, Fall/Winter 2018 semester; I work at WSU Monday to Thursdays.
+A: I do not have regular office hours but I am available by appointment most Saturdays in the fall, winter and spring.
+Summer months instead of Saturdays, I am available by appointment on Wednesdays.

-Q: Are you available for emergency and intensive care?
+Q: Are you available when my cat is sick and needs urgent care?

-A: No, my focus is Basic Health Care at a reasonable cost.
+A: No, my focus is well pet, preventative care at a reasonable cost.
 To provide emergency and intensive care requires a large investment in equipment and employees.
 Please use good judgment based on the condition of your cat; Contact a full service clinic for urgent care needs.

 Q: We have a new kitten!
 When should we bring her in for shots?